amac-lfc/amac-lfc.github.io/courses/m240/github_guide.md

 Commit messages capture the history of your changes.
 Once you are done making your changes you need to do the commit them to Github using the following commands:
 <pre class="command-line"><code class="language-bash">git add each-file-you-modified
-git commit "Explain what your changed" git push</code></pre>
+git commit -m "Explain what your changed" git push</code></pre>